Gabrielingnau/Todo-list/README.md

   <img alt="Made by tgmarinho" src="./src/Assets/projeto TodoList.png">
 </a>

+## Features

+- Add a new task
+- Mark and unmark a task as complete
+- Remove a task from the listing
+- Show the progress of completing tasks

+## Applied Concepts

+-States
+- State immutability
+- Lists and keys in React Native
+-Properties
+- Componentization

 ## 🚀 Starting

 These instructions will allow you to obtain a copy of the working project on your local machine for development and testing purposes.